-Michael Bailey finally finds what he came for, as he sets off cycling amidst the monasteries and mountains of Armenia.
+After some ‘cultural misunderstandings’ Michael Bailey finally finds what he was looking for when he set out cycling amidst the monasteries and mountains of Armenia…

 Given that most people don’t associate Armenia with anything other than genocide, earthquakes and war you won’t be surprised to hear that tourism isn’t huge in the region.
 For those tourists who do make it here (mostly the French, for some reason) these monasteries are top on the agenda.
 For a few thousand drams I could have picked several travel agents to show me the sights, but I wanted something a bit more adventurous than several hours on a coach apologising for my nation’s cuisine.
 I was going to see the monasteries; but I was going to see them by mountain bike.